Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Moses was hard of hearing.

 b.
-Moses had a speech disorder; he stuttered.
+Moses had a speech disorder characterized by stuttering.

-Tradition says that when Moses was a child, he put a hot coal in his mouth that caused the speech impediment.
+Tradition states that when Moses was a child, he put a hot coal in his mouth that caused the speech impediment.

 -